fcanas/OHMKit/README.md

 ### Recursive Mapping

-You don't have to do anything special to get recursive mapping of mappable objects.
+Recursive mapping of mappable objects comes for free.
 If an object conforming to `<OMMappable>` has a property whose type also conforms to `<OMMappable>`, and the value for that key in the hydration dictionary is itself a dictionary, we'll instantiate a new model object and hydrate it.
-(If that didn't make sense, just read the next code snippet)

 ```objc
 @interface MYClass : NSObject